ypinhsuan/tp/docs/DeveloperGuide.md

 </div>

-When the user presses the <kbd>DOWN</kbd> arrow key, a check is performed to determine if there is a next available command to recall.
+When the user presses the <kbd>↓</kbd> key, a check is performed to determine if there is a next available command to recall.
 If there is a next available command, the `pointer` index is increased and the respective `String` in the list is returned.

 ![CommandRecallNoNext](images/CommandRecallReturnsCache.png)